mirfan899/sppas/Packager/doc/01_introduction/11_what_is_SPPAS.md

 it is also included in the package in PDF format, and it can also be explored with the Graphical User Interface by clicking on the `Help` button.

-3. There is a F.A.Q. in the SPPAS wrb site.
+3. There is a F.A.Q. in the SPPAS web site.
 Topics can range from elementary "how do I" queries to advanced issues in scriptwriting.
 There's (or there will be) something there for everybody.